-- an economic downturn could impair our portfolio companies' ability to continue to operate or repay their borrowings, which could lead to the loss of some or all of our investments in such portfolio companies; - a contraction of available credit and/or an inability to access the equity markets could impair our lending and investment activities; - · geopolitical instability and volatility in the global markets caused by events such as the deterioration in the bilateral relationship between the U.S. and China or the conflict between Russia and Ukraine: - · uncertain effects due to the discontinuation of LIBOR and the transition to SOFR; - · interest rate volatility could adversely affect our results, particularly if we use leverage as part of our investment strategy; and - the risks, uncertainties and other factors we identify in "Risk Factors" and elsewhere in this Annual Report on Form 10-K.
+- an economic downturn could impair our portfolio companies' ability to continue to operate or repay their borrowings, which could lead to the loss of some or all of our investments in such portfolio companies; - · a contraction of available credit and/or an inability to access the equity markets could impair our lending and investment activities; - geopolitical instability and volatility in the global markets caused by events such as the deterioration in the bilateral relationship between the U.S. and China, the military conflict between Russia and Ukraine, and the military conflict between Israel and Hamas; - · uncertain effects due to the discontinuation of LIBOR and due to the transition to SOFR; - · interest rate volatility could adversely affect our results, particularly if we use leverage as part of our investment strategy; and - the risks, uncertainties and other factors we identify in "Risk Factors" and elsewhere in this Annual Report on Form 10-K.

 Although we believe that the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 Important assumptions include our ability to originate new loans and investments, certain margins and levels of profitability and the availability of additional capital.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this Annual Report on Form 10-K should not be regarded as a representation by us that our plans and objectives will be achieved.
-These risks and uncertainties include those described or identified in "Risk Factors" and elsewhere in our Annual Report on Form 10-K. You should not place undue reliance on these forward-looking statements, which apply only as of the date of this Annual Report on Form 10-K. We undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise, unless required by law or U.S. Securities and Exchange Commission ("SEC") rule or regulation.
+These risks and uncertainties include those described or identified in "Risk Factors" and elsewhere in our Annual Report on Form 10-K. We undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise, unless required by law or U.S. Securities and Exchange Commission ("SEC") rule or regulation.